 Step One: Place a pedigree chart in the front of the binder.

-Step Five: Make high-quality photocopies of deteriorating originals to preserve their content.
+Step Seven: Make high-quality photocopies of deteriorating originals to preserve their content.
 Extra-dark or color copies may best capture fading handwriting or type.

 Step Eight: Label the binder spine with the family name.